All Episodes

 It is not entirely clear.

-Intelligence sources tell me that they were attempting to get centrifuges at the end of the Clinton administration, but the full-fledged highly enriched uranium program didn't begin until later.
+Intelligence sources tell me that they were attempting to getting centrifuges at the end of the Clinton administration, but the full-fledged, highly enriched uranium program didn't begin until later.

 Right.

-So it all happened uh right there in the transition from Clinton to Bush 43.
+So it all happened right there in the transition from Clinton to Bush 43.

-Uh, she says intelligence sources uh told her that they were attempted to get centrifuges at the end of the Clinton administration.
+Even Brian Kilmead, not buying this, as intelligence sources told her that they were attempting to get centrifuges at the end of the Clinton administration.

 Didn't the same intelligence sources tell her and Clinton and Albright that Saddam had weapons of mass destruction in 1998?